How to Create Your Wedding Lounge Area

 If you’re working with a larger reception venue you may be able to throw in a wedding lounge area (#blessed).
 This is where your guests can go mix and mingle with people outside of their tablemates and put their feet up after an evening of shaking and shimmying.
 While you probably have a good idea of the basics, here’s a refresher on all the things you’ll need to make your wedding lounge area memorable.

-Here’s how to create your wedding’s lounge area.
+Here’s how to create your wedding lounge area.

 Add some comfortable seating

-You’ll want to find seating that’s a touch more comfortable than your reception’s dinner chairs.
-Couches, armchairs, pillows and bean bags are great ways to fill the space and make it more cozy.
+You’ll want to find seating for your wedding lounge area that’s a touch more comfortable than your reception’s dining chair style.
+Couches, armchairs, pillows and bean bags are great ways to fill the space and make it cozier.
 Don’t be afraid to mix and match either - the more styles the merrier.
-Some guests may want to share a loveseats with their partners while your single friends may prefer a solo spot in an armchair or on a pillow.
+Some guests may want to share a loveseat with their partners while your single friends may prefer a solo spot in an armchair or on a pillow.